 Welcome to 6LF’s Class Page!

 Hi.
 I am Mr Lamb and I'm very excited to be teaching in Year 6 again this year.
 This will be my first full year teaching at Offley, after joining after Christmas last year.
-Previous to Offley, I have taught in Manchester, Slovakia, Kent, and also in Japan over a period of 12 years.
+Previous to Offley, I have taught in Manchester, Slovakia, Kent, and in Japan over a total period of 12 years.
 I have primarily taught in Year 6, and have led a range of subjects, including science and maths.
 Now, I will be leading design and technology.

 I have two young children, who attend school in Alsager, one who is in Year 2 and the other who is starting in Reception.
 I enjoy running, cycling, reading and spending time with my family.